 Hello Friend!
-I’m Scott Carver, a Frontend Web Developer specializing in creative, accessible and responsive interfaces for the web.
+I’m Scott Carver, a Full Stack Web Developer specializing in creative, accessible and responsive interfaces for the web.
 I work with designers, agencies and business owners to implement the changes you need made to your website.
 Although I specialize in WordPress theme development (since 2005) I also reach for technologies like React, Vue, Node and Python when the task suggests it.
 Need someone to wade through the documentation, explore an API, build a prototype, implement some changes, or plan something that’s never been done?
 I’m Your Huckleberry.

 If you have a work-related request the Hire Me page has a form with categories I find useful, so try that first.
-You can email me for general requests or if you just want to say hello.
+You can contact me for general requests or if you just want to say hello.
 You can read about me on LinkedIn, or on this print-friendly version of my resume.

 My Younger Years